MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-apps-in-meetings.md

 > [!Note]
 >
 > * Add apps option is not available in Teams mobile client.
+But mobile cient does support to view the app, [meeting SidePanel](~/apps-in-teams-meetings/enable-and-configure-your-app-for-teams-meetings.md#meeting-sidepanel), and [share entire app to stage](~/apps-in-teams-meetings/enable-and-configure-your-app-for-teams-meetings.md#share-entire-app-to-stage) when user attends an meeting through Teams mobile client.
 >
 > * Currently when an user (third person) is added to one-on-one call, the call is migrated to a group call and a new session will get started.
 Apps added to the previous one-on-one call will not be available any more.
 For more information, see [user types in a meeting](~/apps-in-teams-meetings/meeting-app-extensibility.md#user-types-in-a-meeting).
 >